awsdocs/aws-iot-docs/developerguide/accessing-cross-account-resources-using-rules.md

 Cross\-account rules can be configured using [resource\-based permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#TypesPermissions) on the destination resource\.
 Therefore, only destinations that support resource\-based permissions can be enabled for the cross\-account access with AWS IoT rules\.
 The supported destinations include Amazon SQS, Amazon SNS, Amazon S3, and AWS Lambda\.

+**Note**
+You must define the rule in the same AWS Region as another service's resource, so that the rule action can interact with that resource\.
+For more information about AWS IoT rule actions, see [AWS IoT rule actions](iot-rule-actions.md)\.

 ## Prerequisites<a name="cross-account-prerequisites"></a>
 + Familiarity with [AWS IoT rules](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html)
 + An understanding of IAM [users](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html), [roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html), and [resource\-based permission](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html#TypesPermissions)